 Not only do these stories change the way we think, they also trick us into expecting many more positive outcomes than reality is willing give us.
 It’s no secret that YA fiction novels are almost sure to give you a happy ending; it’s part of the appeal.
 All this does, though, is lead us to have greater expectations for life and little knowledge of how go and achieve these aspirations.
 If you want to find true love, don’t go and read “The Fault in Our Stars”.
 Instead, pick up a book like “The Ladybird Book of Dating” and learn how to become a better partner.

 Content of the Article: This article shows that many adults still read young adult fiction novels.
-It includes a study that proves that most YA fiction readers are adults.
+It includes a study which concluded the majority of YA readers (55%) are adults.
+States how YA books provide an escapists appeal.

 What it proves: It proves that adults love YA novels and read them more than their targeted audience.